cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

     no file at `/bin/zsh`, then `/bin/sh` becomes a "broken link"; and since many Linux programs and libraries rely on `/bin/sh` existing, they'll cease to work.

-    So the `ln` command should only be run after `sudo apt-get install -y zsh` has completed successfully.
-It's assumed in CITS3007 labs that you will read error messages produced by commands, and seek assistance if they don't complete successfully.
+    So the `ln` command should only be run *after* `sudo apt-get install -y zsh` has completed successfully.
+It's assumed in CITS3007 labs that you will **read error messages produced by commands**, and **seek assistance** if they don't complete successfully.

     <details>